 Sure.
 People were always dropping by, and that’s how I met Bill Drummond, who showed up with Anne Winter, who was then living in Omaha, Nebraska, at two in the morning to play ping-pong.
 I next worked with Anne and a man named Jeff Smith to do the Amnesty International thing, which the New Art Examiner reviewed.

-It tripled our local budget and over a few years, and actually freed some political prisoners.
+It tripled the Amnesty International budget and over a few years, and actually freed one political prisoner.

-Literally, Steven Collins, a city employee who is now retired, taught me.
+Literally, Stephen Collins, a city employee who is now retired, taught me.
 He had the complete works over at 39th and Troost.
 He knew about Russian Constructivism and Italian Futurism.
-And me learning, at sixteen years old, pretending to be an auditor for a motel in Independence, Missouri, and he always kept his deep legitimacy.
+And me learning, at seventeen years old, be an auditor for a motel in Independence, Missouri, and he always kept his deep legitimacy.

 You know where the Next Space is?
 (In the Crossroads, up a half a block from Grinders).
-He lives upstairs and rented out parts of his space for waaay alternative shows.
+He lives upstairs and rented out parts of his space for very alternative shows.

 When you got yourself involved with Left Bank and all these people, did you start to think differently about curating?